-Covid-19 has inevitably impacted the School's operations, as it has for every School and business.
 The School was planning to join a Multi-Academy Trust in September 2020 but this did not happen.
-This has had a huge impact on the School's operations, as many contractual commitments were being reviewed.
-The School is now looking at alternative options for joining a suitable Multi Academy Trust.
-Being open during holidays including half term as directed by the government meant that the School incurred additional costs which were unexpected, including the cost of additional security guards.
-The School also suffered from fluctuating staffing levels due to Covid meaning that supply costs were higher than expected.
-We are fortunate to be able to rely upon government grant funding as our primary income source, which means the School's core income streams have been stable throughout.
-However, voluntary and self-generated income, through donations to breakfast and after school clubs among other revenue streams, dried up when the lockdown started in March 2020.
-The School has had to use the majority of its reserves to compensate for lost income.
+This has had an impact on the School's operations, as many contractual commitments were in the process of being reviewed.
+The School has now signed a service level agreement with Multi Academy Trust .
+Being open during Covid closures as directed by the government meant that the school incurred additional costs which were unexpected, including the cost of additional security guards.
+The school also suffered from fluctuating staffing levels due to Covid meaning that supply costs were higher than expected.
+We are fortunate to be able to rely upon government grant funding as our primary income source, which means the school's core income streams have been stable throughout.
+However, voluntary and self-generated income, through donations to breakfast and after school clubs among other revenue streams, dried up when the second lockdown began.